Wolfwalkers: Box office

 On its opening weekend in the United Kingdom, Wolfwalkers earned $40,802 at the box office.
 It was distributed in France, United Kingdom, Netherlands, and Norway, and earned a global total of $1.3 million.
 According to Moore, the film cost €10 million to produce.

 Critical response

 The website's critical consensus reads, "A mesmerizing Celtic-inspired adventure, Wolfwalkers offers an epic ethereal fantasy matched by profound philosophies and stellar voice work."
 On Metacritic, the film has a weighted average score of 87 out of 100, based on 28 reviews, indicating "universal acclaim".

-Sam Adams of Slate called it the best animated movie of the year to date, praising the beauty and technical ability of the animation.
+Sam Adams of Slate called it the best animated movie of the year as of November, praising the beauty and technical ability of the animation.
 Peter Debruge of Variety wrote: "In the decade since Kells, it's not just the technological advances that make Moore's latest so impressive, but the rapidly changing cultural conversations as well.
 He brings everything together by borrowing from timeless visual influences, leaving audiences with another stunning artwork for the ages."